 n8n vs make vs zapier what is n8n

-n8n (pronounced “n-eight-n” or “nodemation”) is a source-available workflow automation tool that empowers you to connect various apps and services.
+n8n (pronounced “n-eight-n” or “nodemation”) is a source-available workflow automation tool that lets you connect various apps and services.
 In general, it’s a visual builder where you create workflows using nodes (n8n pre-built blocks), often without or a minimal amount of code.
 You can use its cloud version or host it on your own servers.

 How Does n8n Automation Work?